FreeSpirit11/social-media-follower-challenge/README.md

 ## File Structure

 - `higher-lower-game.py`: Main program file for the Social Media Follower Challenge.

+- `game_data.py`: File containing data for social media accounts used in the game.

 - `art.py`: File containing ASCII art and visual elements for the game.